jx-yan/learning-journey-mapping-system/README.md

 - PlanetScale RDMS, A cloud-hosted mySQL compatible database

 ## CI pipeline
-- building, testing with unit test and code linting to check on every push to develop, master branch and pull request
+- building, testing with unit test and code linting to check on every push to develop, master branch and pull request with Bitbucket Pipelines

 ## Endpoints
 - CRUD for Courses, Journey, Jobs, Staff, Skills, Depts